 Loan origination software streamlines the workflow and reduces the risks of errors.
 And it does so due to the following functionality:

 Application processing: LOS provides a possibility to store and process loan applications.
 The digital onboarding version of the software allows borrowers to submit applications online, eliminating the necessity to manually fill in paper forms.
-It saves time and reduces mistakes.
+As a modern loan processing software, it saves time and reduces mistakes.

 Document management: LOS allows lenders and borrowers to store their documents digitally.
 Therefore, authorized stakeholders can access any files instantly from anywhere.
 Possibilities like the generation of promissory notes, deeds of trust, and eSign increase customer satisfaction.

 Compliance with regulations: There are multiple regulations that govern the lending industry.
 An LOS system is designed to support compliance with regional regulations governing security, accountability, and transparency.
 Key examples include TILA and RESPA in the United States, and the Consumer Credit Directive (CCD) and GDPR in the European Union.
-These controls and audits lower the threat of financial penalties and legal challenges.
+Enterprise-grade platforms also maintain SOC2 Type II compliance, ensuring that strict internal controls for data protection, availability, and confidentiality are consistently met.
+These controls lower the threat of financial penalties and legal challenges.

 Reporting and analytics: The software provides lenders with valuable insights regarding application trends and metrics such as pull-through rates, loan volume, abandonment rate, etc. These KPIs help to make data-driven decisions regarding pricing and credit policy, resource allocation, etc.